python/pythondotorg/infra/cdn/README.md

 # Fastly CDN Config

-This module creates Fastly services for the Python.org CDN.
+This module creates Fastly services for the Python.org staging and production instances.

-## Usage
-# Fastly VCL Terraform Module

-This Terraform module configures a Fastly service using VCL (Varnish Configuration Language) for Python.org.
-It sets up a robust CDN configuration with various features to optimize performance, security, and logging.

-## Features

-- Configures Fastly VCL service for Python.org
-- Supports multiple domains (primary and extra domains)
-- Sets up backends with health checks
-- Implements caching strategies and TTL configurations
-- Configures HTTPS and HSTS
-- Implements rate limiting
-- Sets up logging to Datadog and S3
-- Configures various headers and request/response manipulations
-- Implements IP blocking capabilities

 ## Usage